-Very broadly, "Colors of the Wind" is essentially a poetic description of an actual type of religion many Native Americans practiced, Animism.
+Very broadly, the song is essentially a poetic description of an actual type of religion many Native Americans practiced, Animism.

-During Kekata's prophecy, after the images of the settlers transform into wolves, one of them circles Kokoum, and is later stopped by Powhatan.
+During Kekata's prophecy, after the images of the settlers transform into wolves, one of them circles Kokoum and is later stopped by Powhatan.
 In terms of story, the wolf represents John and the events that happen when he is near the two warriors.
-First Kokoum dies in a skirmsh with John at the hands of Thomas, and then he took the bullet meant for Powhatan.
+First Kokoum dies in a skirmsh with John at the hands of Thomas, and then John took the bullet meant for Powhatan.

-Pocahontas suddenly being able to understand English.
-And the language barrier being apparently forgotten?
+Pocahontas suddenly being able to understand English, and the language barrier being apparently forgotten.
 Only Pocahontas is ever shown speaking and understanding English.
-When she speaks to him in front of Nakoma, it's never stated if Nakoma can understand what they're saying.
+When she speaks to John in front of Nakoma, it's never stated if Nakoma can understand what they're saying.
 However her reaction could be either a) the tone Pocahontas is using - she's speaking casually to one of the white men, or b) the fact that Pocahontas is speaking another language.
-Pocahontas gives no indication that she also understands Thomas at the end.
-She can tell he's trying to be sympathetic.
+Pocahontas gives no indication that she also understands Thomas at the end, but she can tell he's trying to be sympathetic.
 The English also don't claim to have understood what Powhatan said at the execution - they know he called it off because he undid John's bonds and he and Pocahontas just hugged.
 In fact, Ratcliffe's paranoia that it's a trick might stem from the fact that he didn't understand what Powhatan said.
 John also gives no indication that he understood Powhatan at the end.

 The sequel actually makes things worse, as it's revealed that the King believed Ratcliffe's version of events.
 John Smith is subsequently accused of treason, so presumably the other settlers were too.
 That's why we don't see any of them in the sequel - Ratcliffe had them all hanged, just like he said he would!

-It's not enough that the movie totally didn't not do the research on the real story in a LOT of areas, but the fact remains that Pocahontas died a rather miserable death by small pox at a rather young age, far away from home after the events of Pocahontas II, and also that the situation of the indigenous Americans didn't get any better.
+It's not enough that the movie totally didn't do the research on the real story in a LOT of areas, but the fact remains that Pocahontas died a rather miserable death by smallpox at a rather young age, far away from home after the events of Pocahontas II, and also that the situation of the indigenous Americans didn't get any better.